 Book Synopsis

-Joseph S. Nye, Jr., coined the term "soft power" to describe a nation's ability to attract and persuade.
-Whereas hard power--the ability to coerce--grows out of a country's military or economic might, soft power arises from the attractiveness of its culture, political ideals, and policies.
+Joseph Nye coined the term "soft power" in the late 1980s.
+It is now used frequently--and often incorrectly--by political leaders, editorial writers, and academics around the world.
+So what is soft power?
+Soft power lies in the ability to attract and persuade.
+Whereas hard power--the ability to coerce--grows out of a country's military or economic might, soft power arises from the attractiveness of a country's culture, political ideals, and policies.

 Review Quotes